-Pete, a boy, is found in a forest.
-Apparently he's been living there for six years after an accident took the lives of his parents.
-A ranger named Grace decides to take him in and when she asks him how he survived all by himself, he says he had a friend, Elliot, with him.
-He draws a picture of Elliot and it's a picture of a dragon.
-Grace takes the picture to her father who claims that years ago, he encountered a dragon in the forest.
-Grace takes Pete back to the forest and he shows them where he lives and Elliot.
-A man sees Elliot and when he tells about his experience and is not believed, he sets out to prove it by capturing the dragon.Written by
+A young boy, Pete, is found in a forest where he's been living for six year after an accident took his parents' lives.
+A ranger, Grace, takes him in and asks him how he survived all by himself.
+He says he had a friend named Elliott and draws a picture of a dragon, saying it's Elliott.
+Grace takes the picture to her father who claims that years ago he encountered a dragon in the forest.
+Grace takes Pete back to the forest and he shows her his home and Elliott.
+A man sees Elliott, and when he tells about his experience and isn't believed, he sets out to capture the dragon to prove it.Written by

 See more »